polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/02 - API I.md

 #### Help system internals

-When you go back and forth in your help files, this implies sorting all help files from some folder alphabetically, and moving to the file that are alphabetically before whatever file you're currently displaying.
+When you page back and forth in your help files, this implies sorting all help files from some folder alphabetically, and moving to the file that is alphabetically before or after whatever file you're currently reading.
 This allows you to order your help files, by prepending an integer number in front of your file in its filename, e.g. _"01 - Some help file.md"_.
-This ensures that you get to decide which order your help files are displayed as you go back and forth.
+This allows you to control the ordering of your help files.

 The help system allows you to create your help files both as Markdown and as a Hyperlambda widget hierarchy.
 This gives you 100% control over how your help files are possible to interact with, and